Anxiety: A Lack of RealityBy Dr. Margaret Paul

 December 31, 2006

 Brent was devastated.
 He loved Carla and wanted her back.
 However, he soon learned that she had not been honest with him, even from the beginning of their relationship.
 He learned that she had been more interested in his money than in him.
-She was ruthlessly going after his money.
+In the divorce, she was ruthlessly going after his money.

-"I have been waking up anxious every morning," Brent told me in one of our phone sessions.
-"And feeling anxiety a lot during the day."
+"I have been waking up anxious every morning," Brent told me in one of our Skype sessions.
+"And I'm feeling anxiety a lot during the day."

 "Brent, what are you telling yourself about Carla?"